DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

     November 2017.

 [^05chapter4_56]: There was a big contention in the community in 2007 over
-    trademark rights to the ‘Vloggies’ brand, when PodTech claimed ownership over it and subsequently fired Irina Slutsky.
+    trademark rights to the ‘Vloggies’ brand when PodTech claimed ownership over it and subsequently fired Irina Slutsky.
 Whether the Vloggies should ‘belong to the community’ or be owned by a company were hotly discussed on the videoblogging list (see the full